FreddieFruitSticks/firstcoin/README.md

 # firstcoin

-A replica of the bitcoin protocol.
+A replica of the bitcoin protocol (work in progress).